de Rham-Witt sheaves via algebraic cycles: The additive higher Chow groups

 On $\ov{B}_n$, define the Cartier divisors $F_{n,i} ^1 := \{ y_i = 1 \}$ for $1 \leq i \leq n-1$, $F_{n,0} := \{ t = 0 \}$, and let $F_n ^1 := \sum_{i=1} ^{n-1} F_{n, i} ^1$.
-A {\em face} of $B_n$ is a closed subscheme defined by a set of equations of the form $y_{i_1}=\epsilon_1, \cdots, y_{i_s}=\epsilon_s$ where $\epsilon_j\in\{0,\infty\}.$ For $1 \leq i \leq n-1$ and $\epsilon=0, \infty$, let $\iota_{n,i} ^{\epsilon}\colon B_{n-1}\to B_n$ be the inclusion $(t,y_1,\cdots, y_{n-2})\mapsto (t,y_1,\cdots, y_{i-1}, \epsilon,y_i,\cdots, y_{n-2}).$ Its image is a codimension $1$ face.
+A {\em face} of $B_n$ is a closed subscheme defined by a set of equations of the form $y_{i_1}=\epsilon_1, \cdots, y_{i_s}=\epsilon_s$ where $\epsilon_j\in\{0,\infty\}.$ For $1 \leq i \leq n-1$ and $\epsilon=0, \infty$, let $\iota_{n,i} ^{\epsilon}\colon B_{n-1}\inj B_n$ be the inclusion $(t,y_1,\cdots, y_{n-2})\mapsto (t,y_1,\cdots, y_{i-1}, \epsilon,y_i,\cdots, y_{n-2}).$ Its image is a codimension $1$ face.

-The additive higher Chow complex is defined similarly using the spaces $B_n$ instead of $\square^n$, but other than proper intersections with all faces, we impose additional conditions called the \emph{modulus conditions}, that control how the cycles should behave at ``infinity'':
+The additive higher Chow complex is defined similarly using the schemes $B_n$ instead of $\square^n$, but together with proper intersections with all faces, we impose additional conditions called the \emph{modulus conditions}, that control how the cycles should behave at ``infinity''.